simoboldrini/dante-astro-theme/src/content/projects/impact-nature.md

 ---
-title: 'The impact of the euro area economy and banks on biodiversity'
+title: 'The Impact of the Euro Area Economy and Banks on Biodiversity'
 description: This study analyses the contribution of euro area economic activities – and the bank loans provided to enable them – to biodiversity loss by estimating biodiversity footprints
 publishDate: 'Dec 04 2023'
 seo: